 Look around you.
-They are everywhere: The over-worked… The under-appreciated… The under-valued… The lost… The professional zombie… Today’s professionals are not happy at work and I think our thirst for meaning is at the core of the problem.
+They are everywhere: The over-worked.
+The under-appreciated.
+The under-valued.
+The lost ones.
+The professional zombies.
+Today’s professionals are not happy at work, and I think our thirst for meaning is at the core of the problem.

 Follow your bliss and doors will open where you would not have thought there would be doors; and where there wouldn’t be a door for anyone else.

 I believe we live in an era in which everyone is deeply obsessed with achievement.
-We are clearly an achievement-oriented society, and we think there is nothing wrong with that.
+We are an achievement-oriented society, and we think there is nothing wrong with that.
 Quite honestly, even questioning that became a taboo – a sign of loser mentality.
-Achievement is not a bad thing or a taboo.
+Achievement is not a bad thing or taboo.
 But achievement and success are not the same.
-The former is nothing more than a mean to an end, which is the latter.
+The former is nothing more than a mean to an end, the end being a success.
 By merely focusing on achievement, which can be quantified, measured, and ultimately controlled (three obsessions of the scientific/mechanic mind), we miss the point that our ultimate goal should be having a successful life (one’s life work.)

 Like every other archetype, the hero has a built-in storyline.
-Actually, Joseph Campbell, the world’s most famous comparative mythologist, discovered “the” storyline: the monomyth, which we all live without knowing.
-The monomyth has three major consecutive stages and the hero’s journey is full of ups and downs.
-We all have to go through the alienating “separation” phase, which our society does a decent job of.
-The “explorer” archetype is very strong, especially in North America.
-Then, there is the painful “initiation” phase that we have to go through in order to achieve what we want to.
+Joseph Campbell, the world’s most famous comparative mythologist, discovered “the” storyline: the monomyth, which we all live without knowing.
+The monomyth has three consecutive major stages, and the hero’s journey is full of ups and downs.
+We all have to go through the alienating “separation” phase, of which our society does a decent job.
+The “explorer” archetype is active, especially in North America.
+Then, there is the painful “initiation” phase that we have to go through to achieve what we want to.
 Unfortunately, initiation rituals are sorely missed in our era.
-And finally, there is the final stage that we miss dearly and it’s called the hero’s return.
-The meaning of work could be lying there…
+Finally, there is the final stage that we miss dearly, and it’s called the Hero’s Return.
+The meaning of work could be lying there.